What Is Bay Leaf?

-Bay leaf (also known as laurel) is a spice commonly used to flavor soups and meat dishes due to its light, herbal flavor.
-It is sometimes sold in stores in a powder or as a fresh leaf, but it is most commonly found as a dry, whole leaf.
-The bay leaf is added during the cooking process and taken out before a dish is served since the leaf itself is difficult to chew and digest.
-Contrary to popular myth, the bay leaf is not poisonous.
+Bay leaf (also known as laurel) is a spice commonly used to flavor soups and meat dishes for its light, herbal flavor.
+It is sometimes sold in stores in a powder or as a fresh leaf, but it is most often found as a dry, whole leaf.
+You add the leaf during cooking and take it out before serving, since it’s tough to chew and digest.
+Some people believe that bay leaves are poisonous, but that’s not true.

 Some notable health benefits of bay leaf include:

 Immune system health.
 Bay leaf is a good source of vitamin A, vitamin B6, and vitamin C. These vitamins are all known to support a healthy immune system.